Product and Furniture Design BA (Hons)

 The Art School Experience

-As part of Kingston School of Art, students on this course benefit from joining a creative community where collaborative working and critical practice are encouraged.
+As part of Kingston School of Art, students benefit from joining a creative community where we encourage collaborative working and critical practice.

-Our workshops and studios are open to all disciplines, enabling students and staff to work together, share ideas and explore multi-disciplinary making.
+Our workshops and labs are open to all disciplines, enabling students and staff to work together, share ideas and explore multi-disciplinary making.

-The Product & Furniture Design course focuses on practical experimentation informed by the use of materials, technologies and production processes.
+The Product and Furniture Design course focuses on practical experimentation informed by the use of materials, technologies and production processes.
 You'll learn about the qualities of materials, their potential sustainability and appropriate application.
 You'll study the roles that designers play, and the impact design can have on social, political, environmental and commercial contexts.

 Year 1